Install Active Directory Users and Computers via PowerShell

 Install ADUC via Optional Features in Windows 11

-But, if you’re looking to add ADUC through the command line, either using PowerShell or Command Prompt, this guide has got you covered.
-Always a good idea to try these things on a test machine first to make sure everything goes smooth.
+But, if you’re looking to add ADUC through the command line, either using PowerShell or Command Prompt, this guide will be of help for that.
+You should try these things on a test machine first before using them in a work environment.

 Nyau Wai Hoe